ybenitezf/cdk_polylith/README.md

 ## Final considerations

+- This monorepo methodology makes it easy to start a new project or change an existing one.
-- If you manage all your projects in this way, changing or staring a new project is an easy thing: all the repositories will look the same and have the same elements.
+- All your repositories will look consistent with the same structure and elements.
-- With all the code in the same repository you can see if something will break others parts of the system even if they are deployed separately.
+- With all the code in the same repository you can detect if something could potentially break other parts of the system even if they are deployed separately.
-- There is a clear separation between the code and the deploy artifacts
+- Last but not least, there is a clear separation between the code and the deploy artifacts

+I hope this article help you improve your coding skills, make your projects more organized and professional, and save you some time in the future.
+Go do something fun with that extra time.

+Until the next post,
+Take care and happy coding.

+## Acknowledgments

-- Thanks to Sebastian Aurei for the revision, corrections and help.
+Thanks to Robmay S. Garcia for the review, corrections and help.

-- Thanks David Vujic for this excellent tool.
+Thanks [David Vujic](https://github.com/DavidVujic) for this excellent tool.